-After that, you’ll have ongoing training and education, including website navigation, periodic provider newsletters and bulletins, and so much more.
+After that, you’ll have ongoing training and education, including webinars, periodic provider newsletters and bulletins, and so much more.

 Questions about joining our network?
 Just visit the join our network page for more information.

 You can also check the quick reference guide or the provider manual for answers to many of your questions.
 Or you can call us at 1-888-348-2922 (TTY: 711).

 The Provider Portal is an online tool that lets us communicate health care information directly to providers.
 In 2021, we transitioned from the Medicaid Web Portal (MWP) to Availity as our Provider Portal.

 You need to register for the Availity Provider Portal before you can start using its many features.
 To learn more about how to register for the Availity Provider Portal, just visit the Provider Portal page.